 3.4 Payment of Fees and Direct Debit Authority.

 This section applies to you if you’re responsible for paying all or part of the Fees for your Plan.
 You will be responsible for paying all of the Fees, unless another person (such as a Professional Partner) is responsible for paying all or part of the Fees in relation to your use of MYOB Business.
 If they stop paying us, you will need to pay the Fees to continue your use of MYOB Business, in compliance with this section.

 Please see the Direct Debit Terms and Conditions for more details on your direct debit authority.

 When you select your Subscription Plan, you will be informed of the pricing, product tier inclusions and limitations which are relevant to your plan.

-All Subscription Plans include auto-renewing access to a base subscription, the use of which incurs a fixed monthly subscription fee and, depending on your plan, may include auto-renewing access to add-ons and Integrated Services, the use of which incurs variable Pay-Per-Use Fees.
+All Subscription Plans include auto-renewing access to a base subscription, the use of which incurs a fixed monthly subscription fee and, depending on your plan, may include auto-renewing access to Premium Features and Integrated Services, the use of which incurs variable Pay-Per-Use Fees.

-Your monthly invoice will consist of a fixed monthly direct debit fee which is charged in advance of the applicable subscription period and (if applicable) any variable Pay-Per-Use Fees which are charged in arrears.
+Your monthly invoice will consist of a fixed monthly direct debit fee which is charged in advance of the applicable subscription period and (if applicable) any variable Pay-Per-Use Fees and fees for Premium Features which are charged in arrears.

 4.4 Processing Fee payments.